uzzal6090/uzzal6090/README.md

 🐍 Python | 🌐 HTML | CSS | JavaScript

 ## 🚀 About Me
 Hi!
-I'm Uzzal, a passionate beginner software developer from Bangladesh with a BSc in Computer Science & Engineering (CSE).
+I'm Uzzal, a passionate beginner Developer from Bangladesh with a BSc in Computer Science & Engineering (CSE).
 I am actively learning web development, Python programming, and project-based development, and I love building practical projects to improve my coding skills.
-My goal is to become a full-stack software developer, capable of building dynamic and responsive web applications.
+My goal is to become a Full-stack Developer and more. capable of building dynamic and responsive web applications.
 I am continuously learning front-end frameworks, back-end development, and project-based coding to achieve this goal.I am eager to contribute to real-world projects, collaborate with other developers, and grow as a confident and skilled software developer.